badbadcode/Causality-NLP-Reading-List/README.md

 # Causality-NLP-Reading-List

-This is a reading list related to Causality in Natural Language Processing.
+This is a reading list related to the work that introduces how causal inference helps NLP for stable learning.

 ## Backdoor Adjustment